HFPA Invites FIPRESCI Critics to Vote on 2023 Golden Globes

 In its latest effort to diversify and expand the pool of individuals who vote for the Golden Globe Awards, the Hollywood Foreign Press Association (HFPA) has invited members of FIPRESCI, the International Federation of Film Critics, to serve as non-member voters for the 2023 ceremony.

-TheWrap has previously reported that the HFPA seeks to add roughly 200 non-member voters by next year in a bid to mend its reputation and win back the support of Hollywood publicists, studios and streamers.
-This would nearly triple the total pool of voters for the Globes – up from the current 102 active members and three emeritus members who make up the organization.
+TheWrap has previously reported that the HFPA seeks to add roughly 200 nonmember voters by next year in a bid to mend its reputation and win back the support of Hollywood publicists, studios and streamers.
+That would nearly triple the total pool of Globes voters – up from the current 101 active members and three emeritus members who currently make up the organization.
 However, an HFPA spokesperson said that no hard cap on the number of jurors has been set and that they will be gauging the response and enthusiasm among FIPRESCI members.

 A rep for FIPRESCI told TheWrap that it received the invitation via an email from the HFPA and forwarded the invite along to its hundreds of global members, but it did not advise any recommendation about whether or not to accept.